Defence News

 The IMT has evolved to provide services outside of the maritime domain to other South African National Defence Force (SANDF) structures.
 State-owned defence-related research institutions in South African at times collaborate and are involved in the transfer of technology from military to civilian applications.
 An example of this is IMT’s Ultrasonic Broken Rail Detector (UBRD), initially developed to detect cracks on submarines by utilizing sensor technology.

 Written by Sylvia Caravotas (Satovarac Consulting) for OIDA.
-To access the full article please click here.
+The full article is available from OIDA.

 With drones gaining more popularity, anti-drone technologies may become a necessary countermeasure in years to come to neutralise drone threats in the defence, commercial, and homeland security sectors by detecting and intercepting drones.
 Anti-drone technology is also known as counter-UAS, C-UAS, or counter-UAC technology.
 As in any market segment, anti-drone manufacturers consist of the larger corporates like Thales, Lockheed Martin, and SAAB, however start-ups are becoming fierce competitors with their own in-house innovations, low-cost manufacturing capabilities, and the ability to build anti-drone systems to customer requirements.

 Written by Sylvia Caravotas (Satovarac Consulting) for OIDA.
-To access the full article please click here.
+The full article is available from OIDA.

 We recently visited China to view and test anti-drone equipment that can be tailored to requirements by the OEM (Original Equipment Manufacturer) including exterior design, capabilities, and accessories.